akshiv/phys408FourierOptics/LabNoteBook.md

 |Wedge Knife Blade|236.2|
 |Imaging Lens|248.5|

-Next we collected Images for the phase grating
+Next we collected Images for the phase grating with and without the FT lens and and with and without the "Phase Plate" (vertical razor blade with a wedge of clear plastic taped to it into the Fourier Transform plane).

 Bottom-right fringes seperation (between successive bright nodes):
 5mm